By JOHN SAKALA

 Ms Chirwa said recently, Solwezi Town Clerk Bornwell Luanga had undertaken a site visit of the Kimasala graveyard which was closed in 2015 where it was discovered that part of the graveyard had been turned into a block making arena and “residential” area.

 She said some structures were at slab level whereas three structures were occupied out of which two were connected to the ZESCO power line.

 “It was also discovered that the said developers were not in possession of any Council documents to back their activities.
-It is saddening and unfortunate that some people have continued disrespecting the dead undertaking illegal activities at the Old Graveyard regardless of all efforts the Council to discourage such acts,” she said.
+It is saddening and unfortunate that some people have continued disrespecting the dead by undertaking illegal activities at the Old Graveyard regardless of all efforts by the Council to discourage such acts,” she said.